chorman0773/PokemonSMS-Public-Specification/TermsAndDefinitions.md

 ## Meaningless Action [terms.action.incorrect] ##

 A Meaningless action is one that is not permitted by this specification in the active context.
-It is any action taken that is neither considered an effective no-op nor defined by this specification in the context as Required, Optional, Implementation-Defined, or Unspecified.
+It is any action taken that is neither considered an effective no-op nor defined by this specification in the context as REQUIRED, RECOMMENDED, OPTIONAL, Implementation-Defined, or Unspecified.

 Such an action MUST NOT be taken by implementations, except in situtations where the core libraries or an extension takes an action that results in undefined behavior.